dcavar/dcavar.github.io/README.md

 ## Activities

-- [NLP-Lab]: Details about meeting times and location can be found on the [website](https://nlp-lab.org/).
+- [NLP-Lab](https://nlp-lab.org/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/).
 (This is not an open course, student, study, or reading group, this is just my lab meeting!)
 - [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/quantumnlp/).